-Nurses often choose to specialize in a certain area of medicine.
+Nurses sometimes choose to specialize in a certain area of medicine.
 A specialization, such as anesthesiology or orthopedics, allows them to earn even more than their peers, often providing a six-figure salary.
 In order to to pursue one of these specialized fields, many nurses return to nursing colleges in Massachusetts to earn a master's degree.
-After spending a few years working in the field, some nurses decide they want to teach and train nursing students.
+Additionally, after spending a few years working in the field, some nurses decide they want to teach and train nursing students.
 If individuals opt for this route, they often enroll in a nursing school in Massachusetts to pursue a doctoral degree.

 How to Become a Nurse in Massachusetts

-Students all over the country must go through similar processes to attain their online nursing degrees before they can practice their profession.
-However, nurses in different states or with different specializations and licenses may follow slightly different paths.
-For example, students attending nursing schools online in Massachusetts must account for different licensing costs and procedures depending on the type of licensing exam they need to take.
+Students all over the country go through similar processes to obtain their online nursing degrees.
+However, nurses in different states or those with different specializations/licenses may follow slightly different paths.
+For example, students attending nursing schools online in Massachusetts must account for different licensing costs and procedures depending on the type of licensing exam(s) they need to take.

-Choose the Path That's Right for You
+1. Choose the Path That's Right for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in Massachusetts

 To earn a nursing license after completing your online nursing degree, you must apply to take a qualification exam from the Massachusetts Board of Registration in Nursing.
 Every practicing registered nurse must gain licensure by passing this test.
 Although you can sit for the NCLEX-RN exam once you've earned an associate degree, nurses generally make more money if they also earn a bachelor's degree.
 Additionally, if you want to pursue a specialization and increase your earning potential further, you should consider enrolling in a master's or doctoral program.